idbartosz/vscode-darkpp-italic/README.md

 ## Install

-In VScode press `ctrl/command + shift + p` to launch the command palette then run command:
+In VScode press `ctrl/command + p` to launch the command palette then run command:
 ```
-ext install darkpp-italic
+ext install idbartosz.darkpp-italic
 ```

 ### Adding support for **Fira Code iScript**.